 specific areas of the skin.
 This thin needle-based procedure, in contrast to

-bigger needles used to draw blood, is painless most times.
+bigger needles used to draw blood, is painless in most times.
 The acupuncture

 procedure is performed under a relaxed environment.
 Often, a mild electric

-stimulation was applied to needles to improve the treatment intensity.
+stimulation is applied to needles to improve the treatment intensity.
 Each

 session takes about 45 minutes.
 It resolves or reduces symptoms several